NVIDIA/cheminformatics/gpuci-build-environment/README.md

 # gpuci-build-environment
-Clara Genomics build environment for gpuCI
+Chemformatics build environment for gpuCI

 ## How to extend gpuCI Dockerfiles